yokawasa/azure-search-ta/README.md

 }
 ```

-In the meanwhile, in order for you to test with your **custom analyzer** in using Test Analysis API, you need to define the custom analyzer in your index definition.
+In the meanwhile, in order for you to test with your **custom analyzer**, you need to define the custom analyzer in your index definition.
 Here is a sample index schema (index name: 'tacustom') that has custom analyzer definition:

 ```
 {